pyrsia/pyrsia/docs/cryptographic_key_concept.md

 ### What is X25519
 X25519 is an elliptic curve Diffie-Hellman key exchange using Curve25519.
 It allows two parties to jointly agree on a shared secret using an insecure channel.
+An X25519 public key is the encoding of the 𝑥 coordinate of a point on Curve25519, hence the name X25519.

 ### What is Curve25519